-Forge initially moved beyond it’s Australian borders through a partnership with a missional training network in Canada led by Cam Roxburgh.
-It has now seen expansion into the United States, Russia, Scotland and most recently England and Wales.
-There is now an emerging network developing in Europe aiming to develop a new way of mission and being the church.
+Forge has been pioneered in Germany and Sweden and there is an emerging network fostering in Europe aiming to develop a new way of mission and being the church.

 Alan Hirsch is the founding director of Forge Mission Training Network.
 He recently co-founded 100 Movements and currently co-leads Future Travelers, an innovative learning program helping megachurches become missional movements.
 Alan is considered to be a thought-leader and key mission strategist for churches across the Western world.
 Hirsch is the author of numerous award winning books including The Forgotten Ways, The Shaping of Things to Come, and On the Verge.
 His experience includes leading a local church movement among the marginalised, developing training systems for innovative missional leadership, and heading up the mission and revitalisation work of his denomination.
 Alan is co-founder of the M.A. in Missional Church Movements at Wheaton College (Illinois).
 He is also adjunct professor at Fuller Seminary, George Fox Seminary, Asbury Seminary, and he lectures frequently throughout Australia, Europe, and the United States.
 He is series editor for Baker Books’ Shapevine series , IVP’s Forge line, and a contributing editor of Leadership Journal.